hashicorp/consul/plugin.md

 ## Opening Sockets

 See the plugin/pkg/reuseport for `Listen` and `ListenPacket` functions.
-Using these functions makes you plugin handle reload events better.
+Using these functions makes your plugin handle reload events better.

 ## Documentation